aadennis/Drawing-With-Code/README.md

 If you are drawing with code, and then want to see that drawing in a browser, that often means <b>SVG</b>.
 It does here, anyway.

+# But first...
+Emmet and HTML

+Too often, I struggle to remember the `!` and the `html:4` shortcuts, and more.
+Take a look [here](Docs/emmet_101.md) for Emmet examples / cheats.

 ## Drawing with SVG

 [MDN: Credit for the tutorial on SVG Paths](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorials/SVG_from_scratch/Paths)